High Court of Australia: Latham court: 1935–1952

 John Latham was elevated to Chief Justice in 1935.
 His tenure is most notable for the court's interpretation of wartime legislation, and the subsequent transition back to peace.

 Most legislation was upheld as enabled by the defence power.
 The Curtin Labor government's legislation was rarely successfully challenged, with the court recognizing a necessity that the defence power permit the federal government to govern strongly.

 The court allowed for the establishment of a national income tax scheme in the First Uniform Tax case, and upheld legislation declaring the pacifist Jehovah's Witnesses denomination to be a subversive organisation.

-Following the war, the court reigned in the scope of the defence power.
+Following the war, the court reined in the scope of the defence power.
 It struck down several key planks of the Chifley Labor government's reconstruction program, notably an attempt to nationalise the banks in the Bank Nationalisation case (1948), and an attempt to establish a comprehensive medical benefits scheme in the First Pharmaceutical Benefits case (1945).

 Other notable cases of the era include: